Where are the best places for mirrors in your house?

 Some say that mirror placement in living room makes parties and gatherings more festive because it feels as if the amount of people have doubled.
 However, others are concerned about the mirror amplifying the energy brought by the guests, especially those with negative energies.

 Personally, I wouldn’t put a mirror in the living room because it’s distracting.
 Even if you place it to reflect a scenery outside your window, that view can only be seen from a certain angle in the living room.
-Why not place a painting instead?
+Why not place a painting instead or a living room chair for back pain?

 10. Don’t Hang Mirror Behind Sofa

-I have my doubts on this reasoning, although there is the concern of the mirror falling on your head in case of earthquakes.
-Other than that, I don’t think there’s anything wrong with placing it behind the sofa as long as it abides to all the other rules mentioned here.
+II have my doubts on this reasoning, although there is the concern of the mirror falling on your head in case of earthquakes.
+Other than that, I don’t think there’s anything wrong with placing it behind the sofa if it abides to all the other rules mentioned here.

 Foyer and Front Door